 Keep him on the puppy food until he is a year old, and then transition gradually onto an adult recipe.

 Australian Labradoodles aren't hugely food orientated so they can be fussy eaters.
-You don't want to pander to this as if you keep switching between brands of food or adding in human food to meals it can lead to digestive issues.
+You don't want to pander to this because if you keep switching between brands of food or adding in human food to meals it can lead to digestive issues such as a sensitive tummy, allergies, Colitis or IBS.

 If your puppy 'goes off' his food, we suggest you use caution if changing brands.
 Australian Labradoodles are not known for being a hungry breed... they're very much grazers and eat only when they are hungry.
 If your puppy is not finishing meals, rather than switching foods, we suggest you just leave his meal down for him for twenty minutes.
 If the food isn't finished within twenty minutes take it away and try offering it again in an hour.
 Another thing you can try is adding a little warm water to the kibble just before you serve it, we have found this can work well to encourage your puppy to eat.